 If you want to plan a charter to Greece, than chartering one of the New Horizons catamarans offered by Big Blue Yachting is the way to go.
 With ample space both above and below deck, gourmet food and water toys aplenty, there are plenty of reasons to charter in Greece.

 Big Blue Yachting currently has three catamarans in its New Horizons fleet.
 They are all owned by the same owner.
-Every winter, they are meticulously maintained in order to ensure that they are ready for the busy summer season (they already have confirmed charters for April, May and June.)
+They have a year round crew onboard and every winter, they are meticulously maintained in order to ensure that they are ready for the busy summer season.
+They already have confirmed charters for the 2020 season.

-Although there are some set routes for the boats, “we’re flexible on moving the boats around,” said Pappas.
+Although there are some suggestedroutes for the boats, “we’re flexible on moving the boats around,” said Pappas.

 New Horizons 2

 New Horizons 2 is a Saba 50 and was built in 2016.
 She has ample space both above and below deck.
 She has five cabins: one master, three doubles and one triple and can accommodate up to 11 passengers.

 Her aft seating area is covered so that you can lounge and dine in the shade.
 The foredeck is an ideal lounging spot for anyone wanting to enjoy some sun and take in the sights.

 There is an upper deck as well.
 She is staffed by a full-time crew of three.

 The New Horizons 3 is the newest of the fleet (built in 2019) and has a total of five cabins.
 She is a Bali 5.4. and is also staffed by three crew members.

 New Horizons 2 and 3 can carry up to 11 people, and the New Horizons 3 can carry up to 10 people.
 “All boats have been customized for a luxury holiday experience,” said Pappas.